comet400/C_Lock/docs/README.md

 # C Lock Programming Language Syntax Guide

-**C Lock** combines the simplicity of Python with the structure of C, offering an intuitive and powerful syntax for developers.
+**C Lock** combines the simplicity of Python with the structure of C, offering easy syntax for developers.
 This guide provides an overview of the main syntax features and usage in C Lock.

 ---

 ## Syntax Overview

-C Lock introduces a unique blend of readability and structure while maintaining security features like file encryption.
+C Lock introduces built in tools for encryption and decryption, the user may use any interpreter that is adequate for the task.
 Here's a breakdown of the syntax features:

 ---